 Air is all around us, providing its vital breath to our existence.
 As the atmosphere surrounds both us and our activities it also serves as a large "contamination site" receiving the effects of these activities.
 These effects are related to the production of air pollutants, which are harmful for man, the environment and the materials.
 Air pollution can lead to respiratory problems, exacerbated allergies, and have adverse neurological, reproductive, and developmental effects.
 This is especially true for vulnerable populations such as children, the elderly, pregnant women, those with heart or lung disease, and people with weakened immune systems.
 People who work or exercise outdoors may also be especially sensitive.
 Some information of the health effects of the major air pollutants are included in the relevant web pages.

-Disclaimer: The Department of Labor Inspection/Air Quality and Strategic Planning Section accepts no responsibility or liability whatsoever with regard to the information on this site and the information does not necessarily reflect the official opinion of DLI or any other Cypriot governmental organisation whatsoever.
+Disclaimer: The Department of Labour Inspection/Air Quality and Strategic Planning Section accepts no responsibility or liability whatsoever with regard to the information on this site and the information does not necessarily reflect the official opinion of DLI or any other Cypriot governmental organisation whatsoever.

 The material on this site is not necessarily comprehensive, complete, accurate or up to date and may contain links to external sites over which DLI services have no control and for which the DLI assumes no responsibility.
 Neither the DLI nor any person or company acting on behalf of DLI is responsible for the contents of this website and the use that may be made of it.